 - A link to the support organization

-The SI’s project and post-implementation support methodology is a commonly forgotten step.
-Bad support can turn into an unwelcome surprise.
+The ERP Systems Integrator’s project and post-implementation support methodology is a commonly forgotten step.
 A poorly developed support model during implementation can affect the overall project timeline and budget.
-End users develop negative perceptions about the ERP or accounting system when impacted by system down time or poor performance during implementation.
+End users develop negative perceptions about the ERP or accounting system when impacted by system downtime or poor performance during implementation.
 Day-to-day business operations can be severely impacted if the system is not performing well after go live.

 Ask about the following elements of an SI’s post-implementation support model: